Here's Our Rant About 9 Meters Biopharma Inc. (NMTR)

 After a stumble in the market that brought NMTR to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -46.46% of loss for the given period.

-Volatility was left at 5.40%, however, over the last 30 days, the volatility rate increased by 5.89%, as shares surge +14.15% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +12.04% upper at present.
+Volatility was left at 5.73%, however, over the last 30 days, the volatility rate increased by 7.67%, as shares surge +10.00% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -2.42% lower at present.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at NMTR starting from Sirgo Mark A, who purchase 73,529 shares at the price of $1.36 back on Sep 07.
-After this action, Sirgo Mark A now owns 1,172,595 shares of 9 Meters Biopharma Inc., valued at $99,999 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at NMTR starting from Sitar Edward J, who purchase 15,000 shares at the price of $1.22 back on Sep 14.
+After this action, Sitar Edward J now owns 194,338 shares of 9 Meters Biopharma Inc., valued at $18,300 using the latest closing price.

-Constantino Michael T., the Director of 9 Meters Biopharma Inc., purchase 18,000 shares at $1.14 during a trade that took place back on Aug 24, which means that Constantino Michael T. is holding 52,108 shares at $20,520 based on the most recent closing price.
+Sirgo Mark A, the Director of 9 Meters Biopharma Inc., purchase 73,529 shares at $1.36 during a trade that took place back on Sep 07, which means that Sirgo Mark A is holding 1,172,595 shares at $99,999 based on the most recent closing price.

 Stock Fundamentals for NMTR